 Abertay's Commonwealth Games Batonbearers!

-The Queen's Baton Relay - which began its epic journey around the Commonwealth on October 9 last year - gets to Fife on Thursday!
+The Queen's Baton Relay - which began its 100,000 mile journey around the Commonwealth on October 9 last year – gets to Dundee today (Friday, June 27)!

-Those who have carried the baton have all been nominated for remarkable reasons, and we have 10 extraordinary individuals here at Abertay who will be carrying the baton around Scotland as it makes its way to Glasgow for the beginning of the Games.
+Those who have carried the baton on its worldwide journey have all been nominated for remarkable reasons, and we have 10 extraordinary individuals here at Abertay who will be getting involved.